Retrospective Tools

 Summary

-Miro leads on fun factor and integrations.
-TeamRetro leads on retro toolkit, value and AI & insights.
+Miro leads on fun factor.
+TeamRetro leads on ease of use, retro toolkit, value and AI & insights.

 Scores compared